rsvp/fecon235/README.md

 recomputed the results.

 How is worker's wage correlated with GDP output?
-See https://git.io/gdpwage
+See https://git.io/gdpwage How much Federal debt must each worker assume?
+And how fast is the US government debt increasing? https://git.io/debtpop

 To score the Federal Reserve's performance under its dual mandate for inflation and unemployment, see https://git.io/fed